 Find out about me, my owner and my favourite place for a walk in Fineshade Wood, as well as great dog friendly places to eat and sleep near by.

-Experience stars in the night sky like never before when visiting Fineshade Woods this winter.
+Experience stars in the night sky like never before.
 Download your beginner's guide to stargazing, then visit our family-friendly "Why stars matter" trail (which follows our Smelters walk trail) to bring the night sky to life and become a forest-star!

 Whether you're looking for an easy-going trail for all abilities, to explore the local history, or for a bit of peace and quiet to observe the wildlife, we've got a trail for you.